clarissagtz/Lab1CS/index.md

 To go back to top click [here](#clarissas-page)

-Thank you for visit my page!
+Thank you for visiting my page!

 [To go to original README file](./README.md)

 ![the-end](the-end.jpeg)